Mamluk: Early origins in Egypt

+The practice of recruiting slaves as soldiers in the Muslim world and turning them into Mamluks began in Baghdad during the 9th century CE, and was started by the Abbasid caliph al-Muʿtaṣim.

-From the 900s through the 1400s, Egypt was controlled by dynastic rulers, notably the Ikhshidids, Fatimids, and Ayyubids.
-Throughout these dynasties, thousands of Mamluk servants and guards continued to be used and even took high offices.
-This increasing level of influence among the Mamluk worried the Ayyubids in particular.
-Eventually a Mamluk rose to become sultan.
-According to Fabri, a historian had asserted that Mamluks of Egyptian origin were enslaved Christians.
-He believed that after they were taken from their families, they became renegades.
-Because Egyptian Mamluks were enslaved Christians, Islamic rulers did not believe they were true believers of Islam despite fighting for wars on behalf of Islam as slave soldiers.
+From the 900s through the 1200s, medieval Egypt was controlled by dynastic foreign rulers, notably the Ikhshidids, Fatimids, and Ayyubids.
+Throughout these dynasties, thousands of Mamluk slave-soldiers and guards continued to be used and even took high offices.
+This increasing level of influence among the Mamluks worried the Ayyubids in particular.
+Eventually, a Mamluk rose to become Sultan of Egypt.
+The Mamluks in medieval Egypt were predominantly of Turkic and Circassian origins, and most of them descended from enslaved Christians.
+After they were taken from their families, they became renegades.
+Because Egyptian Mamluks were enslaved Christians, Muslim rulers and clerics did not believe they were true believers of Islam despite the fact that they were deployed for fighting in wars on behalf of several Islamic kingdoms as slave-soldiers.

-By 1200 Saladin's brother Al-Adil succeeded in securing control over the whole empire by defeating and killing or imprisoning his brothers and nephews in turn.
-With each victory Al-Adil incorporated the defeated Mamluk retinue into his own.
-This process was repeated at Al-Adil's death in 1218, and at his son Al-Kamil's death in 1238.
+By 1200, Saladin's brother al-ʿĀdil succeeded in securing control over the whole empire by defeating and killing or imprisoning his brothers and nephews in turn.
+With each victory, al-ʿĀdil incorporated the defeated Mamluk retinue into his own.
+This process was repeated at al-ʿĀdil's death in 1218, and at his son al-Kāmil's death in 1238.
 The Ayyubids became increasingly surrounded by the Mamluks, who acted semi-autonomously as regional atabegs.
 The Mamluks increasingly became involved in the internal court politics of the kingdom itself as various factions used them as allies.

 French attack and Mamluk takeover

 In June 1249, the Seventh Crusade under Louis IX of France landed in Egypt and took Damietta.
 After the Egyptian troops retreated at first, the sultan had more than 50 commanders hanged as deserters.

-When the Egyptian sultan as-Salih Ayyub died, the power passed briefly to his son al-Muazzam Turanshah and then his favorite wife Shajar al-Durr, a Turk according to most historians, while others say was an Armenian.
+When the Egyptian sultan as-Salih Ayyub died, the power passed briefly to his son al-Muazzam Turanshah and then his favorite wife Shajar al-Durr, a Turk according to most historians, while others say she was an Armenian.
 She took control with Mamluk support and launched a counterattack against the French.
 Troops of the Bahri commander Baibars defeated Louis's troops.
 The king delayed his retreat too long and was captured by the Mamluks in March 1250.
 He agreed to pay a ransom of 400,000 livres tournois to gain release (150,000 livres were never paid).

 Because of political pressure for a male leader, Shajar married the Mamluk commander, Aybak.
 He was assassinated in his bath.
 In the ensuing power struggle, viceregent Qutuz, also a Mamluk, took over.
 He formally founded the Mamluke Sultanate and the Bahri mamluk dynasty.

 The first Mamluk dynasty was named Bahri after the name of one of the regiments, the Bahriyyah or River Island regiment.
 Its name referred to their center on Rhoda Island in the Nile.
 The regiment consisted mainly of Kipchaks and Cumans.